 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 IHCDA works with community action agencies around the state to help Hoosiers better themselves through a structured matched savings program.
 Individual Development Accounts (IDAs) are available on a limited basis to qualified Hoosiers who are interested in improving their financial literacy and participating in a dedicated savings program where their deposited funds are matched.
 Once matched, and upon completion of a detailed work plan and financial counseling, program participants may put their savings towards a qualified asset purchase.
-These purchases may include a higher education, a home, rehabilitation of a home, or a small business.
+These purchases may include a higher education, a home, or a small business.

 Indiana has the opportunity to receive Federal money from the US Department of Health and Human Services (HHS) for its Individual Development Account (IDA) program through a competitive application process through the Assets for Independence Act.
 IHCDA is required to match all Federal monies with State monies on a dollar for dollar basis.